PastNet: Introducing Physical Inductive Biases for Spatio-temporal Video Prediction: Experiment

 Results in Table \ref{tab:performance_comparison_v2} show that PastNet achieves the best performance in most evaluation metrics for all natural phenomena datasets.
 On the SEVIR dataset, PastNet achieves the lowest MSE and MAE scores, significantly better than other methods such as DLP, PhyDnet, and NLDM.
 On the RDS dataset, PastNet achieves the lowest MSE x 100 score, significantly better than other methods.
 On the EDPS dataset, PastNet achieves the highest MS-SSIM score, significantly better than SimVP.
 Overall, these results demonstrate that PastNet is highly effective in accurately predicting physical quantities and preserving structural information in various physical datasets, outperforming other state-of-the-art methods such as DLP, PhyDnet, NLDM, and SimVP.

 We present the qualitative prediction results of PastNet for various datasets, highlighting its capability to accurately predict future images.
-Our findings demonstrate that PastNet can accurately predict numerical motions in MovingMNIST as depicted in Figure~\ref{fig:mnist2023}.
-Additionally, Figure~\ref{fig:taxibj} shows that PastNet reliably predicts traffic flow changes in the TrafficBJ dataset.
+Our findings demonstrate that PastNet reliably predicts traffic flow changes in the TrafficBJ dataset.
 Furthermore, PastNet performs well in the SEVIR weather dataset, as shown in Figure~\ref{fig:sevir}, where it accurately predicts high-resolution satellite images and infers future weather changes.
-The visualization results for other datasets are available in the Appendix A.